Why Employee Value Proposition Matters

 What Is an Employee Value Proposition?

 The Employee Value Proposition is the skills and qualities that make someone unique and valuable in the workplace.
-It’s a short sentence, and it’s the key to building a culture of inclusion and respect.
+It's a short sentence and the key to building a culture of inclusion and respect.

-To build an EVP, consider the skills and qualities you bring to the table.
+To build an EVP, consider the skills and qualities you bring.
 These might include skills such as critical thinking, problem-solving, creativity, empathy, flexibility, collaboration, emotional intelligence, and leadership.
-Once you’ve identified the skills and qualities that make you stand out, you can focus on developing the skills you need to succeed at work.
+Once you've identified the skills and qualities that make you stand out, you can focus on developing your skills to succeed at work.

 Why EVPs Are Important

-Building an EVP is one of the companies’ biggest drivers of culture change.
-When people understand how they add value to the company, they begin to feel valued and are less likely to leave.
+Building an EVP is one of the companies' biggest drivers of culture change.
+When people understand how they add value to the company, they feel valued and less likely to leave.

 Here’s how the EVP makes a difference: